jonlpersson/ed-latimore/site/_posts/2022-03-15-how-to-start-nofap.md

 After a while, you’ll no longer feel the need to count.
 This is where the wins really begin to multiply.

+***There aren't many guys I take seriously in the "help guys get off of porn" community, but The Freedom Specialists are one of them.
+They've got loads of experience helping guys in a direct, 1-on-1 fashion that includes a custom plan, unlimited support, and a real commitment to seeing you kick the habit.
+I don't do 1-on-1 coaching, but these are the guys I recommended.
+Check them out—&gt;[The Freedom Specialists](https://rebrand.ly/ho8vz0q){: target="_blank" rel="noopener noreferrer"}***

 ## Don’t be afraid to get support

 NoFap is a bit of an awkward support group to join in real life, but thankfully, your brothers in arms over at the [NoFap subreddit](https://www.reddit.com/r/NoFap/) are all you need to get started.